rwijtvliet/dotfiles/README.md

 The best way to get the files there is by cloning the repository, so that any changes can be commited and push back to github.
 Cloning can be done using `git`, if it's already installed on the system, using `git clone https://github.com/rwijtvliet/dotfiles.git ~/.dotfiles`.

-Alternatively, if `git` is not yet installed, the repository can be manually downloaded and copied to the `.dotfiles/` folder, and the clone command can be ran after `git` has been installed (which is done by this repository).
+Alternatively, if `git` is not yet installed, the repository can be manually downloaded and copied to the `.dotfiles/` folder, and the clone command can be ran after `git` has been installed (git installation is done by this repository).

 ## Usage